 Corporate Mentor Program

-The Corporate Mentor Program incorporates an intentional effort to help first-generation, undergraduate students (neither mother nor father graduated from a four-year university) further explore a career direction and become career-ready.
+The Corporate Mentor Program incorporates an intentional effort to help first-generation, undergraduate students (neither mother nor father graduated from a four-year university within the United States) further explore a career direction and become career-ready.
 This program is a formal mentoring program that focuses on one-on-one relationships to help participating business students develop a professional identity and a clearer vision for their career path.
 The program matches a mid- to senior-level executive, who is either a WSU alumnus or friend of the school, with a Wayne State business student.

 - Regular career development and networking opportunities, as well as guidance from your mentor and program staff on how to best prepare for success.